top of page

 You’re putting in the effort to grow your LinkedIn presence.
 You've likely done some of these activities:

 You wonder why others in your industry have more followers and engagement than you.
-And despite all your effort, your inbox isn’t filled with potential clients.
+And despite all your effort, your inbox isn’t filled with potential clients (yet!), and that's your actual goal.

-In this post, I'll dive into why carefully tracking these traditional LinkedIn metrics is a critical mistake that prevents you from getting the results you want on LinkedIn, and what to do instead.
+In this post, I'll dive into why tracking these traditional LinkedIn metrics at a granular level is a critical mistake.
+I'll explain why it prevents you from getting the results you want on LinkedIn, and what to do instead.

 Your LinkedIn marketing should serve your goals as a consultant, rather than feeding the algorithm.

-Tracking LinkedIn metrics may feel productive, and many LinkedIn gurus recommend doing so to understand how your account is performing over time.
-It's easy to fall into this trap.
+Tracking LinkedIn metrics may feel productive, and many LinkedIn gurus recommend doing so to understand how your account is performing over time, so it's easy to fall into this trap.

 However, you’re on LinkedIn because you want clients.
 You are not on LinkedIn because you want to get famous or go viral.